Wyoming Military Department: Chief of Staff - Army

 Colonel Edward Lewis is the Chief of Staff of the Wyoming Army National Guard.
 He serves as an advisor to the Adjutant General, supporting the programs and agendas for the Wyoming National Guard.
 In addition, Col. Lewis fulfills the role of Adjutant General during periods of extended absence.
 As Chief of Staff for the Wyoming Army National Guard, she oversees the Joint Force Headquarters assigned personnel and is responsible for Wyoming Army National Guard policy and personnel action.

 Command Senior Enlisted Leader

 Chief Master Sgt.
 Joshua Moore is Wyoming National Guard's first Command Senior Enlisted Leader and was appointed on August 1, 2021.
 Moore serves as the primary adviser to the adjutant general for all enlisted matters, including Airmen and Soldiers.
 Moore also represents Wyoming enlisted members at the national level to the Senior Enlisted Advisor to the Chief of the National Guard Bureau.

 Chief of the Joint Staff

-Colonel Holly Shenefelt is the Chief of the Joint Staff of the Wyoming National Guard at the Joint Force Headquarters in Cheyenne, Wyoming.
+Mr. Rob Cain is the Chief of the Joint Staff of the Wyoming National Guard at the Joint Force Headquarters in Cheyenne, Wyoming.